karlyndiary/HR-Employee-Retention---Logistic-Regression/README.md

 Our data set consists of 14999 observations which include:

-- Employee ID: Unique identifier for each employee.
 - Satisfaction level: Numeric value representing the level of satisfaction reported by each employee.
 - Last evaluation: Numeric value representing the most recent performance evaluation score of each employee.
 - Number project: Numeric value representing the number of projects each employee has been assigned.